Learning to Simulate High Energy Particle Collisions from Unlabeled Data: Results

-To ensure that the learned decoder reasonably reflects the physical processes being modeled, we inspect the transformation from $\mathcal{Z} \rightarrow \mathcal{X}$ in Figure~\ref{fig:z_trans}.
-The learned transfer function, $p_D(x|z)$, shows reasonable behavior, mapping samples from $\mathcal{Z}$ to nearby values of $\mathcal{X}$, reflecting the finite resolution of the detector while minimizing the overall transport and avoiding unphysical transformations with inversions or discontinuities.
-Additionally, cross-referencing with the mapping of the true simulation shows the nature of the mappings are very similar.
+To ensure that the learned decoder reflects the physical processes being modeled, we inspect the transformation from $\mathcal{Z} \rightarrow \mathcal{X}$ in Figure~\ref{fig:z_trans}.
+The learned transfer function, $p_D(x \mid z)$, shows reasonable behavior, mapping samples from $\mathcal{Z}$ to nearby values of $\mathcal{X}$\C{.
+This reflects the imperfect resolution of the detector while avoiding unphysical transformations such as mapping information on the far-end distribution tails in $\mathcal{Z}$ to the distribution peaks in $\mathcal{X}$.}

-Finally, we examine the distribution of a physically important derived quantity, the invariant mass of the electron-positron pair, see Figure~\ref{fig:z_mass}.
-Comparisons of this quantity were not used explicitly as an element of the loss function, and so provide an alternative measure of performance.
-The overall metrics indicate a high-quality description of the transformation from $\mathcal{Z}$ to $\mathcal{X}$ in this context.
+Finally, we examine the distribution of a physically important derived quantity, the invariant mass of the $Z$-boson, see Figure~\ref{fig:z_mass}.
+This quantity was not used as an element of the loss function, and so provides an alternative measure of performance.
+The results indicate a high-quality description of the transformation from $\mathcal{Z}$ to $\mathcal{X}$.
 The performance of the transformation from $\mathcal{X}$ to $\mathcal{Z}$ is less well-described, likely because this relation is more strict in $\mathcal{Z}$ causing a sharper peak in the distribution.
-Such strict rules are difficult for neural networks to describe when not penalized directly or hard-coded as inductive biases.
-This again signals that a more robust data representation will be crucial to improving performance, see \nameref{subsubsec:futurework} for more details.
+Such strict rules are difficult for networks to learn when not penalized directly or hard-coded as inductive biases, again signaling that a robust data representation will be crucial to improving performance \E{(see \nameref{sec:discussion})}.